 Ephesians 6:4 – “And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord.”
 NKJV

-Colossians 3:21 – “Fathers, do not exasperate your children, so that they will not lose heart.”
-NASU
+Colossians 3:21 – “Fathers, do not exasperate your children so that they will not lose heart.”
+NASB

-He knew, believed, and practiced those while teaching me discipline, the value of giving my word and honoring it, respect for my elders, doing what is right even when no one is looking, treating women with respect and dignity and giving a full day’s work for a day’s wage.
-Those are things that are so a part of my makeup that they are part of who I am.
-He applied the “rod” more than once to my young anatomy and to this day I am grateful that he loved me enough to discipline me and keep me heading in the right direction.
+He knew those, believed those and practiced those while teaching me discipline, the value of giving my word and honoring it, respect for my elders.
+He instilled in me the importance and value of doing what is right even when no one is looking.
+He taught me that it was unacceptable to fail to treat women with respect and dignity.
+In his mind, it was unconscionable to fail to give a full day’s work for a day’s wage.
+Those are a part of my internal makeup and shape who I am.
+My father applied the “rod” more than once to my young anatomy and to this day I am grateful that he loved me enough to discipline me and keep me heading in the right direction.